sidiwang/snSMART/paper.md

 $\beta_{1m}\pi_{m}$ is the second stage response rate for first stage responders; and
 $\beta_{0m}\pi_{m'}$ is the second stage response rate for non-responders to treatment $m$ in the first stage who receive treatment $m'$ in the second stage.

-Table 1: Summary of the functionality of the snSMART package. \label{tab:functionality}
+Table 1: Summary of the functionality of the snSMART package.
 +----------------------------------------------+---------------------------------------------------------------------------------------------------------+
 | Function                                     | Description                                                                                             |
 |                                              |                                                                                                         |